 four minutes and added a second after two goals had been disallowed.
 Goal number three came when Tom Highet sent

-the ball to Jamie Weir who charged the keeper and the ball went through.
-Billy McKinnon got number four with a fine
+the ball to Jimmy Weir who charged the keeper and the ball went through.
+Willie Mackinnon got number four with a fine

 long shot.
 The fifth goal was a Spencer